 Colorblind artists learn to know color without being able to reliably see color.
 They use color theory and general knowledge to make a calculated guess at the real color they are attempting to identify.
 Most artists will label every color to avoid making mistakes and ask for help when a problem occurs.

-Colorblindness is an obstacle to be overcome but not a barrier for a life in art.
+Colorblindness is an obstacle to overcome but not a barrier to a life in art.
 I’m living proof of that and I’m not alone.
 This post covers how I did it.

 What Do Colorblind Artists See Differently?

 The most common form of color deficiency involves red and green and people are affected to different degrees, from mild, to moderate, and severe.

 In general, they can’t easily distinguish between some reds and some greens.
 Red doesn’t stand out and hit the eye.
 In my case, I can’t see red blossoms on a tree until I get up close and can make out the form.
 Red doesn’t ‘POP’.